Wytamma/GISAIDR/README.md

 ## Errors

-GISAIDR relies on the custom search interface of [gisaid.org](https://www.gisaid.org/).
+GISAIDR relies on the custom selection interface of [gisaid.org](https://www.gisaid.org/).
 If GISAIDR is giving you errors, first check that it is not gisaid.org producing these errors.
 We can't do anything to fix errors with gisaid.org.

 ## Examples